babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 - `--gas-adjustment`: A multiplier for the estimated gas
 - `--gas-prices`: Transaction fee in ubbn per unit of gas
 - `--from`: Your key name or address that will sign and pay for this transaction
+- `--keyring-backend`: Specifies the keyring backend to use for key management.
+  We have used `test` in our example.

 Upon successful creation, you'll be asked to approve the transaction.
 Once approved, you'll receive a transaction hash and your validator